 - 1. Most commonly, VirtualBox will use large image files on a real hard disk and present them to a guest as a virtual hard disk.
-This is described below. - 2.
-Alternatively, if you have iSCSI storage servers, you can attach such a server to VirtualBox as well; this is described in chapter 5.3, iSCSI servers, page 56. - 3.
-Finally, as an experimental feature, you can allow a virtual machine to access one of your host disks directly; this advanced feature is described in chapter 9.9, Using a raw host hard disk from a guest, page 105.
+This is described in chapter 5.2, Virtual Disk Image (VDI) files, page 64. - 2.
+Alternatively, if you have iSCSI storage servers, you can attach such a server to VirtualBox as well; this is described in chapter 5.5, iSCSI servers, page 66. - 3.
+Finally, as an experimental feature, you can allow a virtual machine to access one of your host disks directly; this advanced feature is described in chapter 9.9, Using a raw host hard disk from a guest, page 121.